 Consider the “LOL” acronym.
 For most of us, it stands for “Laughing Out Loud”.
 No wonder you’re gobsmacked when reading that “Condolences.
 LOL” message sent by one of your grandparents to some of their mourning friends.
 For them, “LOL” stands for “Lots of Love”, but how would you understand that without a proper context?
 Though a bit morbid, this example illustrates perfectly the challenges outlined by Veracity (&/or Variability) of Big Data.

 Now, moving forward to a more professional illustration.
 Let’s explore the healthcare industry slang.
 Quite often, medical professionals use acronyms to describe a specific condition.
 If you visit an Emergency Room and a cardiologist is filling-in some clinic hours, he might refer to your chest pain as “CP”.
 Without proper context, a neurologist might interpret that record as “cerebral palsy”.
 Again, data perception here is strongly related to who you are, what you do (and now) where you do it.
 After all, if you’re admitted in the cardiology section, everyone will understand “CP” as chest pain.

-Both veracity conundrums (weak comprehension and low quality/trust) can be solved making use of advanced tools (such as analytics, AI algorithms, observable pattern deployment, efficient data cataloguing, etc) and here is where engineers and data scientists ally in the effort of delivering context to all that meaningless, useless or simply inaccurate data.
+Both veracity conundrums (weak comprehension and low quality/trust) can be solved making use of advanced tools.
+Think of analytics, AI algorithms, observable pattern deployment, efficient data cataloguing, etc… And here is where engineers and data scientists ally.
+Their effort?
+Delivering context to all that meaningless, useless or simply inaccurate data.